okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/create-an-api-token/main/index.md

 ## Next steps

 With the token created, you can begin using it, supplying it in the `Authorization header` of calls to Okta API endpoints.
+See [Create a user by API](/docs/guides/quickstart/cli/try-api/#create-a-user-by-api) for an easy way to explore making calls to Okta using the Okta APIs.

 ## See also